 Pavement cafe licence

 Newport City Council supports and encourages the provision of pavement cafes - they can help to maximise the use of public spaces, help the local economy and add to the facilities on offer.

-Pavement cafes must be properly located and managed to ensure that they meet the standards expected in Newport and that they do not create a hazard for pedestrians.
+Pavement cafes must be properly located and managed so that they meet the standards expected and do not create a hazard for pedestrians.

 Permissions to use the public highway for pavement cafes are granted by the issue of licences by the council under Section 115E of the Highways Act 1980.

 When a valid application is received we are required to advertise applications for pavement café licences for not less than 28 days by posting notices in the area of the proposed pavement café, under the terms of the Highways Act 1980.

 If no objections are raised, the licence will be granted within five working days.